publisha/publisha.github.io/_papers/eEditing4multi-channelpublishing.md

 ## Other text input systems

-Not all systems use `Markdown` as the basis for text input and there are many plugins that web developers can use to build user text input.
-Popular systems such as TinyMCE and CKEditor can be seen in use on many blogging systems.
+Not all systems use `Markdown` as the basis for text input and there are many plugins that web developers can use to build user text input systems.
+Popular products such as _TinyMCE_ and _CKEditor_ can be seen in use on many blogging systems.
 These systems can be customised to control a limited set of options for the authors and editors.

 [![Here showing the CKEditor in use for a text entry field.](/images/ckeditor.png)](/images/ckeditor.png)